MustafaSeyrek/react-flow-undo-redo/README.md

 > ⚠️ This project is an independent open-source implementation created solely for educational and non-commercial purposes.
 > It was built from scratch using only public, open-source libraries.
 > No proprietary or licensed code from React Flow Pro or any commercial library was used.
 > This project is **not affiliated with or endorsed by React Flow, xyflow.com, or any related entity**.
+>
+> **No reverse engineering was performed.** The undo/redo functionality was implemented independently based on general behavior, not internal logic.

 ---